AchaeaBashingScript/Bashing/README.md

 means a new target is used.
 This event also gives the new target as argument to the event handlers.
 To access the first item of the target list directly, you can access `keneanung.bashing.targetList[1]`.

+The `keneanung.bashing.targetList.cleared` event ijs raised whenever an item from the target list is removed, leaving the target list empty.

 The `keneanung.bashing.afflictionGained` event is raised, whenever a new battlerage affliction is registered, where the user is the source.
 This event can be used to relay the information to party or group chats without a need for triggers.